There is a range of new data sharing models emerging that could have a significant impact on financial innovation in emerging markets.

 For my research, I defined a data sharing model as:

 A data sharing model is a service, platform, or product that collects and/or creates digital records for individuals including financial history and alternative data (e.g. web history or phone records); and allows individuals to make this data available to multiple third parties offering products and services.

-Several governments across the globe have already mandated some form of data sharing in their markets, including in Mexico, and the DigiLocker in India.
+Several governments across the globe have already mandated some form of data sharing in their markets, including open banking in the United Kingdom, the Law to Regulate Financial Technology Institutions in Mexico, and the DigiLocker in India.
 (See map above.)
 While these models are still in their early stages, they could help address some of the challenges financial consumers in emerging markets face in leveraging their financial history to increase the choice and suitability of financial products.
 Financial service providers would also be better able to assess these consumers’ needs.

 There may be an even greater use case for data sharing models in markets like Kenya than the United Kingdom.
+There are a greater number of underserved financial consumers in these markets who lack access to web browsers or email addresses.
+With such limited access to their financial information, these consumers have to rely on firms such as mobile network operators (MNOs) or banks to share this data—who typically only share this with a select set of partners.
 With mandatory consumer rights to access and use their financial information, we may see more firms emerging that help consumers manage their information for greater choice and competition.

 Private sector models are already emerging in East Africa.
 Some of the most exciting models are digitising information linked to the “real economy.”
 This includes apps that digitise savings groups, or record-keeping software for small businesses that also generate leads on financing based off their records, among many others noted in the full report, available here.